augustintsang/kubectl-ai/docs/bedrock.md

 Error: unsupported model - only Claude and Nova models are supported
 ```

-**Solution**: Use a supported model from the list above, or check if the model is available in your region.
+**Solution**: Use a supported model from the AWS documentation, or check if the model is available in your region.

 #### 3. "Region Not Available" Error
 ```bash